INTRODUCTION

 CONTEXT & AGENDA

-Rooted in the agenda of the Master in City & Technology is the ambition of reducing the distance between education, research and practice, the program is therefore conceived as a platform to apply innovative ideas to real-world problems.
-The Master in City & Technology operates through a decidedly industry-oriented approach.
-Students work is developed with and supervised by expert faculty and representatives from the professional world, from partners of architecture & urban design firms, to NGOs and world class networking organisations, which provide briefs that add a sharp and critical edge to the MaCT’s agenda.
+Rooted in the agenda of the Master in City & Technology is the ambition of reducing the distance between education, research, and practice, the program is therefore conceived as a platform to apply innovative ideas to real-world problems.
+The Master in Advanced Urban Planning & Data Analytics operates through a decidedly industry-oriented approach.
+Students’ work is developed with and supervised by expert faculty and representatives from the professional world, from partners of architecture & urban design firms to NGOs and world-class networking organisations, which provide briefs that add a sharp and critical edge to the programmes’ agenda.

-Students learn computational and creative design skills together with critical research and communication methods that help them deliver impactful ideas and projects across all professional tiers.
-These include computer simulation, 3D modelling, data analytics, as well as visual reporting.
+Students learn data analytics, computational, and creative design skills together with critical research, strategic planning, and communication methods that help them deliver impactful ideas and projects across all professional tiers.
+These include data collection, cleaning, transformation, analysis, visualization, computer simulation, 3D modeling, interpretation, decision-making, as well as visual reporting.
 The course introduces contemporary ideas of urbanization in a context of growing social unrest and a worsening climate-driven crisis.
 It does so based on a critical foundation of theory that helps students position themselves in this scenario and articulate a coherent and mature urban discourse.

 TOOLS & SOFTWARE

-Students of the Master in City & Technology are introduced to a large variety of technological tools and software that enable them to approach the analysis and design of urban spaces under a dynamic, collective, multidisciplinary and multiscalar perspective.
-During the programme students are trained on the latest tools for computational design, urban simulations, and spatial data science by attending seminars on programming, parametric mapping, big data analytics and visualization, as well as responsive urban design.
+Students are introduced to a large variety of technological tools and software that enable them to approach the analysis and design of urban spaces from a dynamic, collective, multidisciplinary, and multiscalar perspective.
+During the programme students are trained on the latest tools for data analytics, computational design, urban simulations, and spatial data science by attending seminars on big data analytics and visualization, programming, parametric mapping, as well as responsive urban design.
 Seminars on the following tools and software are conducted:

 STUDENT PROJECTS